Skip to content

 Side effects

-Common side effects reported with sildenafil in clinical use include:
+Common side effects reported with sildenafil-class medicines include:

 • Headache